Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 Pulse associates all GitHub teams of the person who creates a Git tag with the corresponding deployment, excluding teams with less than two members.
 Pulse only takes changes to GitHub teams into account on Git tags created after those changes.

-If the option Detect deployments using GitHub is turned off, Pulse doesn't detect deployments automatically using GitHub events.
+Pulse doesn't detect deployments automatically using GitHub events.

 This is useful if none of the automatic deployment detection strategies match your workflow and you must have control over the way Pulse tracks your deployments.